 “Zoopoetics: A Look at Cummings, Merwin, & the Expanding Field of Ecocriticism.”
 Humanimalia: A Journal of Human/Animal Interface Studies 3.2 (2012): Web.

 “Cummings’ Urban Ecology: An Exploration of EIMI, No Thanks, & the Cultivation of the Ecological Self.”
-Interdisciplinary Studies in Literature and Environment 18.4 (forthcoming in 2011): 737–762.
+Interdisciplinary Studies in Literature and Environment 18.4 (2011): 737–762.
 Web and Print.

 “Two Converging Motifs: E. E. Cummings’ l!ook.”
 Spring: The Journal of the E. E. Cummings Society 18 (2011): 118–133.
 Print.